 Companies and media punditry have been discussing “re-shoring” for years now.
 It picks up steam every time there is a significant distribution to supply chain from China.
 We saw it during the Trump-era tariffs, during supply chain shortages in the early days of COVID, and now again due to further shut downs in China costs and raising inflation.
 There have been academic papers on the subject and it comes up often as a major political goal especially in the United States and Canada.

 While you have certainly heard this chatter, it does not answer the fundamental question: should my company re-shore our operations?
+Also, what type of shoring is best for you?
 To answer that question, we need to know what reshoring is and what it is not, and what you need to consider before moving forward.

 Before we get started, we need to be clear about the terms.